Joanne Alderson Phillips – Award Winning Garden and Landscape Designer

 - I have a telegraph pole in my garden what can I do to hide it?
 Removing them/burying the wires can be prohibitively expensive.
 Often people plant up or around a telegraph pole but sadly this often it makes it more of a focal point.
 I have found that by creating a beautiful garden around it, it becomes far far less noticeable.

 - How can I make my garden more interesting in Winter?
 All my gardens have a strong structure with evergreen planting to ensure Winter interest.
-I try & include scented plants too which add another dimension.
+I also tend to include scented plants too which add another dimension.

 - Do you include a lighting design in your projects?
 Yes I do.
-I propose a lighting scheme for all the gardens I design.
+I always include a lighting scheme for all the gardens I design.
 It is important the garden works throughout the year & in the evenings too.
 Uplighting trees & cross-lighting pathways for example add a fabulous dimension to a garden.
+Don’t forget here in England it gets dark at 4pm in Winter so I feel it’s really important to light the garden & enjoy the view.

 I look forward to hearing from you